harish630/GaslevelDetectionandAutomaticbooking/README.md

-Gas Lavel Detection and Automatic Booking :
+Gas Lavel Detection and Automatic Booking using IOT:

 The objective of this project is to monitor the gas level in the cylinder and automatically place an order for a new cylinder when the gas level drops below a certain threshold.
 For this, I utilized Arduino Uno, SIM900a, a load cell (HX711), and a display.